OUR MEMBERS

 George worked on a collaborative project with the Environment Agency, exploring 'winterbourne' chalk streams in south England.
 His research informed the development of a monitoring programme to better manage these dynamic streams.

 George's post ended in December 2019.
-He now works for the Environment Agency of England.
+He now works for the Environment Agency.

 JED WEAVER